Music for Montserrat: Legacy

 The funds raised by 'Music for Montserrat' went to immediate use in supporting the local Montserratian community in the reconstruction of homes, as well as the first funds towards the new Montserrat Cultural Centre.

 Following from the concert and the public focus it brought to the devastation caused by the Soufrière Hills eruption, George Martin's next fundraising effort was the release of five hundred 'limited edition' lithographs, featuring his score for the iconic 1965 song "Yesterday" by the Beatles.
 Signed by both Sir George Martin and Sir Paul McCartney, the proceeds of this sale generated another US$1.4 million which went towards the cultural and community center.
 In total, the Montserrat Cultural Centre cost nearly US$3 million to construct.

 The centre remains in use today, located in Little Bay to the north of the island, as a conference venue and multi-purpose performing arts centre.

 Trivia

-For Carl Perkins, this was his last major live performance; he died just over four months later on 19 January 1998.
+This was the last major live performance of Carl Perkins; he died just over four months later on 19 January 1998.